berthott/laravel-crudable/readme.md

 $ composer require berthott/laravel-crudable
 ```

+## Concept

+The package implements a generic approach onto CRUD routes moving the setup of those routes from the several different places (routes / controller) into the model itself.
+This does'nt prevent you from adding your own custom routes and controllers.
+There are helper methods if you need the additionally created route in a specific order.

+### Frontend connection

+The index route does not implement any pagination.
+This is to be considered when implementing the connection to this route as this means a potentially huge payload:
+* Try to avoid eagerly loaded relations when they contain a lot of data (do not use them in `$with` array)
+* If you wan't to eagerly load relations only in the show route you can use `showRelations()`

+An optional pagination could help here in the future.

 ## Usage

 * Create your table and corresponding model, eg. with `php artisan make:model YourModel -m`